sapegin/washingcode-book/manuscript/book.md

 There are valid use cases for all programming techniques, maybe even `goto`, who knows.
 The only certain thing is that the answer to any programming related question is _it depends_.
 No matter how many upvotes on StackOverflow has a solution, it may be not the best choice for your case.

-So the goal of this book isn’t to teach you how to write good code, but to teach you to notice certain patterns that can _often_ (not _always_) be improved.
+So the goal of this book isn’t to teach you how to write good code, but to teach you to notice certain patterns, or code smells, that can _often_ (not _always_) be improved.

+Treating such patterns or code smells as hard rules is the road to hell.

 TODO: checklist